The Death of a President: Controversy

 Both Jacqueline and Robert F. Kennedy had refused to read the manuscript, delegating the review to former Kennedy administration members John Seigenthaler, Ed Guthman, and Richard N. Goodwin.
 They believed that passages in the book "unflattering" to Johnson might damage Robert Kennedy's political plans for 1968, and requested changes.
-Pam Turnure, Jacqueline Kennedy's secretary, also read the manuscript; alarmed by many "personal revelations" from Jacqueline's interviews with Manchester, such as the fact that she smoked cigarettes (something Jacqueline Kennedy had successfully hidden in the White House), she also provided lists of changes.
+Pam Turnure, Jacqueline Kennedy's secretary, also read the manuscript; alarmed by many "personal revelations" from Jacqueline's interviews with Manchester, such as the fact that she smoked cigarettes (something Jacqueline Kennedy had hidden in the White House), she also provided lists of changes.
 Additionally, Jacqueline Kennedy believed that the proceeds from the Look offer should go to the Kennedy Library.
-She claimed that her interviews with Manchester had been intended for the library, threatened to block publication of the book unless the changes were made, unsuccessfully offered Look $1 million to cancel the serialization, and during late 1966 filed a lawsuit asking the court to issue an injunction to stop the book's publication.
+She claimed that her interviews with Manchester had been intended for the library, threatened to block publication of the book unless the changes were made, unsuccessfully offered Look $1 million to cancel the serialization, and during late 1966, filed a lawsuit asking the court to issue an injunction to stop the book's publication.

 Newspaper articles about her decision speculated on the contents of the book.
 Through an out-of-court settlement during January 1967, Manchester agreed to delete 1,600 words from the serialization and seven out of 654 pages from the published book.
 Although headlines noted Jacqueline Kennedy as the victor, Manchester claimed that the deletions were "harmless", and retained the serialization fee.

 Aftermath

 Harper & Row published The Death of a President during the spring of 1967 to good reviews.
-It sold more than one million copies by summer and was later given the Dag Hammarskjold International Literary Prize.
+It sold more than 1 million copies by summer and later was given the Dag Hammarskjold International Literary Prize.
 By 1970 the book had earned $1 million in royalties for the Kennedy Library.

 During 1988, the book was reprinted and Manchester wrote a new foreword.
 People had wondered whether he would update and modify his original work.
 Manchester wrote that, in his opinion, there were not any new developments.

 The Kennedy family retains control of materials related to Death.
 Jacqueline Kennedy's interview tapes with the author are sealed at the Kennedy Library until 2067.
 Manchester's original manuscript is held at Wesleyan University with "extremely restricted use" and, according to his son John Manchester, the Kennedy family allowed the book to go out of print.